znuny/manual/source/admin/ticketattributerelations/index.rst

 Ticket Attribute Relations
 ##########################

 .. note:: Implemented in Version 6.2.
-Thie feature is also available as add-on for Znuny LTS.
+This feature is also available as an add-on for Znuny LTS.

 Ticket Attribute Relations is a feature for create and manage relations between all kind of ticket attributes.
 The dependencies are managed via CSV/XLSX files and can be used to create relations/dependencies between ticket attributes.